grzesiek-galezowski/tdd-ebook/manuscript/220_Designing_for_composabiity_interfaces.md

 }
 ```

-in how many different ways can we implement such interface?
+in how many different ways can we implement such an interface?
 Not many -- the only question we can answer differently in different implementations of `Employee` is: "what is the data storage?".
 Everything besides this question is exposed, making this a very poor abstraction.
-As a matter of fact, this is similar to what Johnny and Benjamin were battling in the payroll system, when they wanted to introduce another kind of employee -- a contractor employee.
+This is similar to what Johnny and Benjamin were battling in the payroll system when they wanted to introduce another kind of employee -- a contractor employee.
 Thus, most probably, a better abstraction would be something like this:

 ```csharp
 public interface Employee